-The L9100 Air Column Gauge provides a single air circuit, and is designed to be used with gauging fixtures which utilize standard Min and Max masters.
-Standard features include a +5 to -5 VDC analog output, a graphical back-lit LCD display, a programmable colour LED bar display, serial output, total indicating readout, status output, .
+The L9100 LVDT Column Gauge provides a dual channel LVDT circuit, and is designed to be used with gauging fixtures which utilize standard Min and Max masters, or a single Mean master.
+Standard features include a +5 to -5 VDC analog output, a graphical back-lit LCD display, a programmable colour LED bar display, serial output, total indicating readout, & status output.
 Programmable features include range, function, security code, gain and zero for manual mastering, automastering capability, digital offset, and station and column ID numbers as well as many others.

 The lower plug-in signal conditioning module is normally delivered installed.
 If removed, re-insertion involves aligning the circuit board with the internal guides and sliding the module fully into position.
 Press the module in firmly to seat the connector at the back of the module and bring the front panel into direct contact with the mounts.
-Secure with two 6-32 x 3/8° socket head Cap screws at the top and bottom of the front panel.
-The air connector must be secured at the back of the case with a 7/16 - 20 nut.
-LVDT input connectors are non-functional in the air gage.
+Secure with two 6-32 x 3/8" socket head Cap screws at the top and bottom of the front panel.